EllaRepo/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly:	Display current directory contents in long format with user and group IDs displayed numerically and hidden files (starting with .)
 6-firstdirectory: Creates a directory named 'my_first_directory' in the '/tmp/' directory.
 7-movethatfile:	Move the file 'betty' from '/tmp/' to '/tmp/my_first_directory'.
-8-firstdelete: Delete a file named 'betty' from '/tmp/my_first_directory'.
+8-firstdelete	 Delete a file named 'betty' from '/tmp/my_first_directory'.
+9-firstdirdeletion:	Delete the direcctory 'my_first_directory' from '/tmp' direcctory.